hblackmore/documentation/android/guides/advanced-querying.md

 ```

 ##Compound Predicates
 For more sophisticated queries, applications can utilize the CompoundQuery object to specify multiple constraints for a single query.
-Compound predicates consist of an array of Predicate objects which represent individual constraints, in addition to a conjunction operator represented by an CompoundPredicate.Type.
+Compound predicates consist of an array of Predicate objects which represent individual constraints, in addition to a conjunction operator represented by a CompoundPredicate.Type.

 The following demonstrates a compound predicate which will constrain the result set to Message objects that conform to the following criteria: